Live Again India Mental Wellness

 A clinically useful boundary is this:

-For a patient‑friendly overview of how GAD presents and why it can become impairing, American Psychiatric Association (APA) explanation of anxiety disorders.
+For a patient‑friendly overview of how GAD presents and why it can become impairing, see the American Psychiatric Association (APA) explanation of anxiety disorders.

 Clinicians typically diagnose GAD when the following pattern is present: